 There are many different ways of shifting – reading spiritual or self-help books, talking to good friends, going on a walk, taking a bath, journalling, meditation.
 Find what works for you and choose it over and over again until you have better brain-grooves.

 Medication isn’t for everyone, and you have to find the right medication which can be a process in itself.
-Therapy can affect brain chemistry in time.
+Therapy can affect brain chemistry over time, but it’s very slow compared to medication.
+I believe medication can make therapy far more effective.
 Talk to a psychiatrist or a psychiatric nurse.
-Or, if you don’t mind going off the rails and don’t have any potentially complicating medical factors, order a few different kinds of anti-depressants from India and try them out yourself.

-This is wounding that is deep in our emotional brain, stemming from our limbic connections to our caregivers as infants.
-It affects how we bond to other people, whether we expect to be loved or rejected, and whether we are anxious or content in relationship.
+Attachment lives deep in our emotional brain, stemming from our limbic connections to our caregivers as infants.
+It affects how we bond to other people, whether we expect to be loved or rejected, and whether we are anxious or content in relationships.
 It also affects our basic sense of identity, autonomy, and agency.
 There is specific attachment-based therapy like CIMBS.

 Trauma is any overwhelming experience that your body-mind system cannot cope with at the time.
 It might be emotional pain or physical pain, and you may not remember what the event was.
 It can also be the accumulation of years of living in a home with abuse or neglect.

-Trauma is neurological pain that manifests as anxiety, depression, rage, and a host of other emotional issues, but at its core it is fear lodged in the nervous system.
-Hallmarks are dissociation, being irrationally fearful, regularly experiencing anxiety or panic, and responding to emotional upset by escalating into shutting down (freeze), running away (flee), or becoming aggressive (fight).
+Trauma is neurological distress that manifests as anxiety, depression, rage, and a host of other emotional issues, but at its core it is fear lodged in the nervous system.
+Hallmarks of unhealed trauma are dissociation, irrational fear or paranoia, anxiety or panic, and responding to emotional upset by escalating into shutting down (freeze), running away (flee), or becoming aggressive (fight).